Vaishu321/sample-project/README.md

 # sample-project
-This is my first Git repository
+This is a sample Git repository